eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

 One for configurating the entities in the agent, and run possibly once, only for creating the entities at configuration time.
 And other/s, that logs in the same session as the configure client (sharing the entities) and only publishes or subscribes data.

-This way allow to create easy clients in production only with the purpose of send and receive data.
+This way allows to create easy clients in production only with the purpose of send and receive data.
 Related to it, exists the concept of `profile` that allow to build the client library only with the behavior choosen (only publish or only suscribe, for example).
 See :ref:`micro_rtps_client_label` for more information about this.